Vallent Rachel, Founder and Executive Director of Geno Epilepsy Center, Kenya

 Whenever I went for an interview and the interviewer got to know about this, the interviewer would find an excuse to not give me the job.
 After all these experiences, I have now grown into a woman and have decided to accept and view Epilepsy as a condition like any other.

 I have also decided to start a community-based organization(CBO) where I create awareness and do sensitization on epilepsy to the whole community and even Migori county at large.
-In my county, my organization is the only one dealing with epilepsy as a form of disability and this has made me so happy as I touch the lives of persons like me positively by caring for their health and empowering them in many ways like recently, we empowered a girl who has epilepsy with a full scholarship offered by the county as one of our partners.
+In my county, my organization is the only one dealing with epilepsy as a form of disability and this has made me so happy as I touch the lives of persons like me positively by caring for their health and empowering them in many ways.
 I have also started a monthly epilepsy clinic and as at now, persons with epilepsy within my county and other neighboring counties can access the monthly epilepsy clinic easily.
-Accepting the fact that I live with epilepsy has really helped me in my day-to-day life and today whenever a man approaches me for a relationship, even before I give in, the first thing I do is to tell him of the condition.
-What a bold and brave step!
-This has brought along many “potential” suitors, by simply being comfortable with myself and forging ahead.
+Accepting the fact that I live with epilepsy has really helped me in my day-to-day life.

 How myths and misconceptions contribute to Stigma

 There`s also a very big gap of information between the government, health workers, education sector and persons living with epilepsy.
-So many people do not know that epilepsy is manageable and treatable because no one has told them, and this has led to lack of statistics on the number of people living with epilepsy.
-Many people living with epilepsy do not even know that epilepsy is a disability like the other forms of disabilities.
 That’s why, I decided to start the CBO to give people the right information and advise them on how to manage this condition.

 `SHOUT OUT EPILEPSY`